harness/harness/Godeps/_workspace/src/github.com/GeertJohan/go.rice/README.md

 ## go.rice

 go.rice is a [Go](http://golang.org) package that makes working with resources such as html,js,css,images and templates very easy.
 During development `go.rice` will load required files directly from disk.
-Upon deployment it is easy to add all resource files to a executable using the `rice` tool, without changing the source code for your package.
+Upon deployment it is easy to add all resource files to a executable using the `rice` tool, without changing the source code for your package. go.rice provides several methods to add resources to a binary.

 ### What does it do?
 The first thing go.rice does is finding the correct absolute path for your resource files.
-Say you are executing go binary in your home directory, but your html files are located in `$GOPATH/src/webApplication/html-files`. `go.rice` will lookup the aboslute path for that directory.
+Say you are executing go binary in your home directory, but your `html-files` are located in `$GOPATH/src/yourApplication/html-files`. `go.rice` will lookup the correct path for that directory (relative to the location of yourApplication).
 The only thing you have to do is include the resources using `rice.FindBox("html-files")`.

 This only works when the source is available to the machine executing the binary.
-This is always the case when the binary was installed with `go get` or `go install`.
-It might happen that you wish to simply provide a binary, without source.
+Which is always the case when the binary was installed with `go get` or `go install`.
+It might occur that you wish to simply provide a binary, without source.
 The `rice` tool analyses source code and finds call's to `rice.FindBox(..)` and adds the required directories to the executable binary.
-There are several ways to add these resources.
-You can 'embed' by generating go source code, or append the resource to the executable.
+There are several methods to add these resources.
+You can 'embed' by generating go source code, or append the resource to the executable as zip file.
+In both cases `go.rice` will detect the embedded or appended resources and load those, instead of looking up files from disk.

 ### Installation